DependableSystemsLab/LLFI/README.md

 About tcsh:

 The LLFI-GUI uses tcsh to read environment variables describing the location of the LLFI build.
-The installer will automatically add those environmnet variables to your ~/.tcshrc file.
+The installer will automatically add those environment variables to your ~/.tcshrc file.
 You do not need to actively use tcsh as your primary shell, simply having it installed is enough.

 Manual Install
 ---------------